 The actual migration takes a few minutes or even hours depending on the source drive, the partitions on the drive, etc. In my case, where I migrated my Windows from an SSD to the new Viper Gaming M2 SSD, the process took less than 10 minutes.

 If the process was completed successfully, all that remains is to reboot the computer and change the boot order in the BIOS.
-Most of the time you get into the BIOS with DEL or F12 and there is usually an extra submenu for booting with modern UEFI BIOS variants, where you then select the VIPER VPR100 M2 as boot drive and save the settings and reboot.
+Most of the time you get into the BIOS with DEL or F12 and there is usually an extra submenu for booting with modern UEFI BIOS variants, where you then select the VIPER VPR100 M2 as the boot drive and save the settings, and reboot.

 Then you can enjoy the very good performance of the Patriot VIPER VPR100 m2 SSD and maybe watch it glowing nicely through the glass panel of the housing.

-If the partition size should not be sufficient or if you want to use the possibly still free space for an additional partition, this can be done afterwards via the disk management of Windows.
+If the partition size should not sufficient or if you want to use the possibly still free space for an additional partition, this can be done afterward via the disk management of Windows.
 To do this, simply press the Start button with the right mouse button and select “Disk Management”.
 How exactly this Windows feature works, I will not explain here.
 If you have any questions, feel free to write a comment below or contact me via social media channels or the ZapZockt-Discord.

-Patriot Viper Gaming SSD VPR 100 NVME – Performance, power and temperatures
+Patriot Viper Gaming SSD VPR 100 NVME – Performance, power, and temperatures

 According to official data, the average read speeds of the Patriot Viper VPR100 drives (no matter which variant) are about 3300 megabytes per second (MB/s).
 In the test with CrystalDiskMark, a very common free software to test the speed of drives, it was sometimes a bit higher.
 3400 to 3450 MB/s I was able to measure in some cases.